article banner (priority)

 Inline value classes and interfaces

 Inline value classes can implement interfaces.
-We could use this in the example presented above to avoid casting from one class to another.
+We could use this in the example presented above to avoid transforming from one type to another.

 interface TimeUnit { val millis: Long } @JvmInline value class Minutes(val minutes: Long) : TimeUnit { override val millis: Long get() = minutes * 60 * 1000 // ... } @JvmInline value class Millis(val milliseconds: Long) : TimeUnit { override val millis: Long get() = milliseconds } // the type under the hood is TimeUnit fun setUpTimer(time: TimeUnit) { val millis = time.millis //... } setUpTimer(Minutes(123)) setUpTimer(Millis(456789))